 If you suffer from unending bouts of depression and mood problems, you may be vitamin D deficient.
 This seems to be the conclusion of one 2013 study published in the Journal of Nutrition, Health, and Aging.

 Likewise, research has shown that vitamin D may play a role in helping lower depressive symptoms, especially in older adults.

 It’s thought that vitamin D’s ability to fight infection and control inflammation may contribute to proper wound healing.
 So, if your wounds heal too slowly after an injury, infection, or surgery, you may have an insufficient or deficient level of vitamin D in your body.

 A randomized controlled trial study found that low vitamin D levels hampered certain wound healing aspects in patients recovering from periodontal surgery.
-In a 2016 test-tube lab experiment, scientists established that the vitamin might help elevate the production of beta compounds that aid the formation of new skin during the wound-healing process.
+In a 2016 lab experiment, scientists established that the vitamin might help elevate the production of beta compounds that aid the formation of new skin during the wound-healing process.

 6. May risk of fractures, falls, and osteoporosis

 As we’ve repeatedly stated, vitamin D is a crucial micronutrient that promotes bone metabolism and dietary calcium absorption.

 Most elderly individuals diagnosed with osteoporosis, bone loss, or low bone density may be quick to take calcium supplements.
 However, they may also be suffering from vitamin D deficiency.
 This may put them at higher risk of fractures, falls, and skeletal deformities.